goddy93/Rfam-RNAcentral/README.rst

   ESCAPED BY ""
   LINES TERMINATED BY '\n';

-Names of the files and specific queries can be found in `cmscan_results/queries_astables <>`_
+Names of the files and specific queries can be found in `cmscan_results/queries_astables <https://github.com/nataquinones/Rfam-RNAcentral/blob/master/cmscan_results/queries_astables.rst>`_

 3.3 rna_type cleanup
 ~~~~~~~~~~~~~~~~~~~~
 The ``rna_type`` annotation tends to be inconsistent across databases.
-Since a unique ``rna_type`` is assigned for each URS by concatenating the different strings (see `Table urs_condensed <https://github.com/nataquinones/Rfam-RNAcentral/blob/master/database/readme_tables.rst>`_) this causes a cluttered set of rna types that are redundant or contradicting.
+Since a unique ``rna_type`` is assigned for each URS by concatenating the different strings (see `database/readme_tables:Table urs_condensed <https://github.com/nataquinones/Rfam-RNAcentral/blob/master/database/readme_tables.rst>`_) this causes a cluttered set of rna types that are redundant or contradicting.

 To clean-up the ``rna_type`` there are two scripts with dictonaries that substitute each type: